mirzaakhena/gogen/README.md

 ```
 $ gogen registry appone restapi CreateOrder inmemory
 ```
-appone is the registry name.
-You can name it whatever you want.
+appone is the registry name. registry name is an application name.
 After calling the command, some of those file generated will generate for you in `application/registry`

 ## Create entity
 entity is a mutable object that has an identifier.
 This command will create new entity struct under `domain/entity/` folder